How To Read A Tyre: Understanding Tyre Size, Load Index, And Speed Rating

-How to read a tyre size and load index
+How to read tyre size

 What does tyre speed rating mean?

 Speed rating refers to the maximum speed a tyre can sustain under its recommended load capacity.
 These ratings are based on extensive testing carried out by the vehicle manufacturer, and the speed rating should not be exceeded.

 Generally, the higher the tyre speed rating, the better quality the tyre.
 Being aware of your tyres' speed rating allows you to determine the maximum speed your tyre is capable of safely maintaining and is important when deciding upon new tyres.
 If you choose a tyre with a lower speed rating than is recommended, your insurance policy may be invalidated in case of an accident.

 Low profile tyres have a slightly different marking system to regular tyres.
 After the tyre section width figure, you'll find a number which indicates the sidewall height.

 For example, in 255/40 R20 101V, the 40 means that the sidewall height is 40% of the tyre section width.

 With a standard tyre, the sidewall height is usually 82% of the nominal section width.

 Can I use a different tyre size?

 Drivers should use the tyre size that is specified for the wheels on their car, with the profile and width that is specified in the car’s manual.
 However, a change in tyre size is possible when bearing in mind the wheel offset/inset value.
 This will help to avoid over-sized wheels and tyres becoming a hindrance to the functioning of the wheel arch or vehicle suspension.